Barclays is committed to keeping your information private. By 'your information' we mean any information about you that you provide to us.

 Where is the information held?

-The global nature of our business means that your information may be shared within the Barclays Group and with other companies providing services to us...
-In all these cases, the recipients may be in your country of residence or in another country where Barclays or its service providers operate, where such transfers do occur, Barclays ensures that the necessary steps to safeguard the security and integrity of your information are taken, and ensures it is processed to a standard commensurate with the requirements within these jurisdictions.
+The global nature of our business means that your information may be shared within the Barclays Group and with other companies providing services to us.
+In all of these cases, the recipients may be in your country of residence or in another country where Barclays or its service providers operate.
+Where such transfers do occur, Barclays ensures that the necessary steps to safeguard the security and integrity of your information are taken, and ensures it is processed to a standard commensurate with the requirements within these jurisdictions.

 How long do we keep your personal information for?